jradd/django-newproj-template/readme.md

 Chef-Cookbook-DjangoNewProj configures your Django project for use with a PostgreSQL database (_django\_db_) which it installs along with a user (_django\_login_) for said database and installs South for database migrations.

-### You will be using SASS with the Compass and Susy frameworks.

-Chef-Cookbook-DjangoNewProj installs and configures the [Compass](http://compass-style.org) and [Susy](http://susy.oddbird.net) frameworks to work together and use the SASS syntax and, as well, [lays down a primer coat to build off of](https://github.com/jbergantine/compass-gesso).

 ### Your site will be optimized for search engines.

-This template includes a sitemaps module (``sitemaps.py``) which is initially configured to create a sitemaps XML file referencing "static" pages of a site but which can be expanded to most any application.
-The sitemap module is imported into ``urls.py`` which sets up routing.
+This template includes a sitemaps module (`sitemaps.py`) which is initially configured to create a sitemaps XML file referencing "static" pages of a site but which can be expanded to most any application.
+The sitemap module is imported into `urls.py` which sets up routing.

 This template also installs [Django-Robots](https://github.com/jbergantine/django-robots), a small app for creating a robots.txt file.